Arhaus (ARHS)

 5. Revenue Growth

-With $1.36 billion in revenue over the past 12 months, Arhaus is a small retailer, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with suppliers.
-On the bright side, it can grow faster because it has more white space to build new stores.
+With $1.38 billion in revenue over the past 12 months, Arhaus is a small retailer, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with suppliers.

-As you can see below, Arhaus’s 18.8% annualized revenue growth over the last six years (we compare to 2019 to normalize for COVID-19 impacts) was excellent as it opened new stores and expanded its reach.
+As you can see below, Arhaus’s 3.9% annualized revenue growth over the last three years was sluggish.

-This quarter, Arhaus reported year-on-year revenue growth of 8%, and its $344.6 million of revenue exceeded Wall Street’s estimates by 2%.
-Company management is currently guiding for a 1.1% year-on-year increase in sales next quarter.
+This quarter, Arhaus reported year-on-year revenue growth of 5.1%, and its $364.8 million of revenue exceeded Wall Street’s estimates by 4.1%.
+Company management is currently guiding for flat sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 4.3% over the next 12 months, a deceleration versus the last six years.
-Despite the slowdown, this projection is above average for the sector and suggests the market sees some success for its newer products.
+Looking further ahead, sell-side analysts expect revenue to grow 4.8% over the next 12 months, similar to its three-year rate.
+This projection is commendable and indicates the market is forecasting success for its products.

 6. Store Performance